-In our latest blog, our Applications Specialists share their expertise and explore the issues surrounding this essential technology, and the University of Leeds explain how the TruFade Light Fastness Tester has aided their research and expertise.
+In this guide to Light Fastness Testing, our Applications Specialists share their expertise and explore the issues surrounding this essential technology.
+The University of Leeds also explain how the TruFade Light Fastness Tester has aided their research and expertise.

 Of all the types of colour fastness testing, gauging a material’s reaction to light is probably one of the most important.
 How fabrics perform during washing, dry-cleaning, rubbing, perspiration; or following exposure to different kinds of water, is of course vital information for manufacturers.
 But the effects of light can be far more subtle and unpredictable, so it’s here that accurate, reliable testing is crucial.

-"It’s not as simple as putting a material under a certain type of light and observing how it performs," explains Peter.
-"Temperature and humidity must also be brought into the equation, because the stress they cause to many materials can have profound effects on their reaction to light.
-So light fastness testing instruments must also be able to control these environmental factors – to create the relevant conditions for each test and keep them consistent throughout".
+“It’s not as simple as putting a material under a certain type of light and observing how it performs,” explains Peter Goodwin, Technical Specialist.
+“Temperature and humidity must also be brought into the equation, because the stress they cause to many materials can have profound effects on their reaction to light.
+So light fastness testing instruments must also be able to control these environmental factors, to create the relevant conditions for each test and keep them consistent throughout”.

 Materials that perform poorly in light fastness testing indicate that a product is likely to fade when exposed to light.
 This may result in product returns or complaints from customers.
 Therefore, if manufacturers can undertake light fastness testing during R&D, this can provide a warning sign during development.